-- Pull down the Apple menu.
-Select "Control Panels" and select "TCP/IP". - 2.
-You will see the TCP/IP control panel.
-Select "Ethernet Built-In" or "Ethernet" in the "Connect via:" drop-down menu (1).

-3. Next to "Configure" (2), if "Manually" is selected, your Router will need to be set up for a static IP connection type.
-Write the address information in the table below.
-You will need to enter this information into the Router.
+- 1. Pull down the Apple menu.
+Select "Control Panels" and select "TCP/IP". - You will see the TCP/IP control panel.
+Select "Ethernet Built-In" or "Ethernet" in the "Connect via:" drop-down menu (1). - 3.
+Next to "Configure" (1) (2), if "Manually" is Configure: Manually selected, your Router (2) will need to be set up for a static IP connection type.
+Write the address information IP address: in the table below.
+You will need to enter Subnet Mask: this information into Router Address: the Router.
+Name Server Address: - If not already set, at "Configure:", choose "Using DHCP Server".
+This will tell the computer to obtain an IP address from the Router.